pinkTurtle/rat/Readme.md

   4 - Install `git ftp`: this is used to push files to web server.
 This tool
     combines git tracking whith ftp tools to upload just the modified files.

+  - You need to clone the `git-ftp` github repository and follow install instructions

 ## Make rules

   - `make html`: compile jade files